-Unfortunately, no one seems to have any idea what all the numbers and letters on the pots refer to.
+Unfortunately, no one at the time of writing this seems to have any idea what all the numbers and letters on the pots refer to.
 Likely size, but searches for a “Descoware size guide” come up empty.
 If anyone knows what they all mean, please, put the rest of us out of our misery and post it in the comments!
 Thank you.

 What is it?
 Vintage Descoware enameled cast iron Dutch oven.
 (3 quarts)